Search

 This relentless pressure has an impact.
 72% of employees have been forced to turn to multitasking as a coping mechanism.
 This is despite the fact that only 2.5% of us are true ‘supertaskers’.
 In reality, multitasking can reduce individual performance by as much as 15%.

-Given the demanding schedules of modern learners, it’s no surprise that Josh Bersin estimates the average employee only has 24 minutes per week for formal learning.
-It’s likely that people divide even this limited time between multiple tasks.
+Given modern learners’ busy schedules, it’s no surprise that Josh Bersin estimates the average employee only has 24 minutes per week for formal learning.
+Even then, it’s likely that this time is divided between multiple tasks.

 3. Shorter Attention Spans:

 Our propensity for multitasking has also made us more susceptible to distractions.
-This is what’s known as attention fatigue.
+This is what they call attention fatigue.
 This challenge is exacerbated by the sheer number of distractions we have to contend with in the modern age.
 For instance:

 Indeed, research suggests that employees lose 720 work hours every year due to distractions.
-That’s a staggering 96 full working days.
-Unfortunately, this also plays havoc with our attention spans.
+That’s 96 full working days.
+Yikes.
+Unfortunately, this also plays havoc with our attention spans

 Unfortunately, reality doesn’t paint a much better picture.
 According to researchers from the University of California and Microsoft, our attention spans have plummeted from 150 seconds in 2004 to a mere 47 seconds today.